 Caution: This class is explicitly unsafe for multithreading when being changed.
 Code that mutates instances of this class should synchronize at a higher level.
-Parameters cost-The maximum cost for executing the run method deadline-The deadline for the completion of the run method overrunHandler-The handler to call on cost overrun.
+Parameters cost-The maximum cost for executing the run method missHandler-The handler to call on deadline miss. '''

+''' deadline-The deadline for the completion of the run method overrunHandler-The handler to call on cost overrun.